percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 together in a conference, but not trusted with keying material needed to decrypt any of the participant's media.
 Entities in such lower trustworthiness domains will simply be referred to as untrusted entities from this point forward.

-This does not mean that they are completely untrusted as they may be trusted with most non-media related aspects of hosting a conference.
+It is important to understand that untrusted in this document does not mean an entity is not expected to function properly.
+Rather, it means only that the entity does not have access to the E2E media encryption keys.

 ### Media Distributor